PearsonEducation/StatsAgg/readme.md

     * While this is a limitation, a lot of time/energy was put into tuning StatsAgg's performance.
 For *most* implementations, a single StatsAgg server should be adequate.
 * A few StatsD features that are in the main StatsD program are missing in StatsAgg.
 Missing features include...
     * histograms on timers (will be included in a future build).
-    * configuring StatsAgg to be a ‘repeater’ (you can use the official StatsD program to do this, and forward to StatsAgg).
+    * configuring StatsAgg to be a 'repeater' (you can use the official StatsD program to do this, and forward to StatsAgg).
-    * configuring StatsAgg to be in a ‘proxy cluster’ configuration (you can use the official StatsD program to do this, and forward to StatsAgg).
+    * configuring StatsAgg to be in a 'proxy cluster' configuration (you can use the official StatsD program to do this, and forward to StatsAgg).
     * outputting frequently sent metric-keys to log files.
 * StatsAgg is not (currently) meant for use as an incident management tool.
 It doesn't support alert history, alert acknowledgement, etc.
 * StatsAgg is not a metric visualization tool.
 However, StatsAgg works well when paired with Graphite/Grafana for visualization.